 The Immortal Soul as red herring

-When borrowed by Christian and Islamic religious entrepreneurs the soul came to be understood as incorporeal and immortal essence of a living being.
+When borrowed by Jewish, Christian and Islamic religious entrepreneurs the Greek soul came to be understood as the incorporeal and immortal essence of a living being.
 The notion of the soul as the immortal essence of a bion was intended to serve as a political and therapeutic red herring that drew forwards towards and into greater political guide and control and towards a happy and safe haven.

 The biblical Jews had no soul.
 They were nephesh, meaning ‘living creatures or beings’.
 In the Septuagint the term nephesh was translated into Greek as ‘soul’.
 So the biblical Jews got their soul in dodgy translation.